The latest to be evacuated from California's floods? Bunnies

 To find the rabbits, the Fish and Wildlife team heads out into the San Joaquin River National Wildlife Refuge in aluminum boats.
 The wide, sprawling river is rushing with meltwater from the Sierra Nevada snowpack, spreading far into the surrounding groves of cottonwood trees.
 It's a rare scene — this river often runs completely dry some years, because it's so heavily used by farmers and cities.

 The riverside habitat is the only place in the world where riparian brush rabbits are found.
-Today, less than one percent of the habitat remains, after much of the land was converted into agricultural fields.
+Today, less than 1% of the habitat remains, after much of the land was converted into agricultural fields.
 The San Joaquin River National Wildlife Refuge is among the few pockets left.

 Refuge manager Eric Hopson pulls the team's boat onto a sandy bank covered in shrubs.

-"So we have this strip of high ground that isn't flooded, but some of this is going to be flooded when the water comes up another two or three more feet," he says.
+"So we have this strip of high ground that isn't flooded, but some of this is going to be flooded when the water comes up another 2 or 3 more feet," he says.
 Most of California's record-breaking snowpack has yet to melt, meaning the flood risk could stretch for months.

 Ahead, he spots a wire cage hidden in the brush — a baited trap his team set for the rabbits.
 He checks and finds a rabbit waiting inside.